Mytk0/ErebosC2/README.md

 ## Disclaimer

 Erebos C2 is intended for authorized penetration testing, red team operations, and educational research only.
 Use of this tool against systems without explicit written permission is illegal.
-The authors assume no liability for misuse.
+The author assumes no liability for misuse.

 ## Usage